 Now as a freelance writer, Guac remains at the centre of all my other projects- whether it’s catering for retreats, providing vegan insight for brands, menu development, assisting with press and marketing events for street food brands or running supper clubs with my mates.

-I've also worked as a consultant for a number of food companies including Daylesford Organics and Goodbeans.
+I've also worked as a consultant for a number of food companies including No Beef, Daylesford Organics and Goodbeans.